Aphilodon silvestrii: Description

 LIke other species in the subfamily Aphilodontinae, this species features forcipules with only three articles and sternites without ventral pores, and like other species in the genus Aphilodon, this species features a terminal spine on each of the ultimate legs.
 This species shares an especially extensive set of distinctive traits with A. intermedius, another species in the same genus.
 For example, in both A. silvestrii and A. intermedius, the cephalic plate lacks a transverse suture, both the forcipular pretergite and the ultimate presternite are visible, the first article of the forcipule is longer than the ultimate article, and the main sternite of the ultimate leg-bearing segment is wider than long.
 Furthermore, like adults of the species A. silvestrii, the only recorded specimen of A. intermedius (an adult male) features numerous scattered pores (about 20) on each of the ultimate legs.

 These two species can be distinguished, however, based on other traits.
-For example, A. intermedius features fewer legs, with only 57 pairs in the only known specimen, than recorded in A. silvestrii, with at least 67 leg pairs.
+For example, A. intermedius features fewer legs, with only 57 pairs in the only known specimen, than A. silvestrii, with at least 67 leg pairs.
 Furthermore, each antenna tapers toward the distal end in A. silvestrii but not in A intermedius.
 Moreover, the first two denticles on the forcipule are separate in A. intermedius but coalescent at the basal margins in A. silvestrii.